Terms and Conditions of Use

 By registering with Recogito, you confirm that you accept the following Terms and Conditions of Use, and that you agree to comply with them:

-- Storage of private information.
-You acknowledge that Recogito will store your E-Mail address.
-This is for the purpose of sending out instructions for resetting your password in case you forget it.
-We will not use this address to send out information on a regular basis (newsletters, etc.) We may, however, use it to get in touch with specific important or urgent information, should the need ever arise.
+- Storage of your E-Mail address is for the purpose of sending instructions for resetting your password in case you forget it.
+We will not share this address with anyone, nor use it to send out information on a regular basis (newsletters, etc.) We may, however, use it to get in touch with specific important or urgent information, should the need ever arise.

-- You may upload any documents that you wish to your own private workspace on Recogito.
+- You may upload any documents that you wish to your own private workspace.
 You may also invite other Recogito users to collaborate.
 However, you and your collaborators must not make any copyrighted materials open to the public.

 - You consent to have all your annotations released immediately into the public under the Creative Commons CC0 ('CC Zero') 1.0 Universal license.

 By not complying with any of these terms and conditions, you forfeit your right to use Recogito.
 The final judgement on any disputes will be made by the Pelagios Commons Committee.

 Pelagios Commons provides free access to Recogito in the spirit of open data and as an act of collegiality.
 We make no guarantees about access to this service at any time or about contents held in the system, nor do we accept any liability whatsoever in case of loss of data.
 Users are encouraged to download and maintain a private record of annotations produced.